thindil/steamsky/bin/doc/MODDING.md

   maximum allowed size of installed modules.
 For any other type of modules should be 0.
 * Attribute `maxvalue`: Depends on type of module.
 For 'Hull' it is max free module space.
 For 'Engine' it is engine power.
-For 'Cargo' it is maximum capacity in kilograms of cargo for that module.
+In 'Cargo' it is maximum capacity in kilograms of cargo for that module.
 For 'Gun', 'Battering\_ram' it is the amount of damage done by selected weapon.
 For 'Harpoon\_Gun' it is amount of combat rounds of how long the harpoon is stuck in enemy ship.
-For `Cabin` it must be that same as "value" attribute.For any other type of modules should be 0 (zero).
+For `Cabin` it must be that same as "value" attribute.
+For any other type of modules should be 0 (zero).
 * Attribute `durability`: Base durability of module.
 How much damage module can take before will be destroyed.